James Buchanan (New Zealand cricketer)

 James Telfer Buchanan (13 September 1860 – 30 December 1921) was a New Zealand cricketer, born in England.
 He played in five first-class matches for Canterbury from 1883 to 1885.

 Buchanan's highest first-class score was 64, Canterbury's top score, when he opened the innings against Wellington in April 1884.
 The Christchurch paper the Lyttelton Times reported: "His style was good, defence combined with hard, clean, all-round hitting, particularly on the off, and everything along the carpet – one of the prettiest innings played at Lancaster Park for some time."

 He moved to Australia, taking a partnership as a wine and spirit merchant in Melbourne between 1894 and 1908.
-He and his wife then moved to Sydney, where he retired.
+He and his wife Minnie then moved to Sydney, where he retired.
 He died at their residence in Mosman in December 1921, aged 61.